 An electronic funds transfer (EFT) lets your insurance company receive the money electronically instead of you writing a paper check.[1]
 When you sign up for car insurance, you’ll give your insurance company your checking account and routing numbers.
 Then, the insurance company deducts the funds from your account each month when your payment is due.

-EFT is one of the safest forms of payment, and by setting up auto pay you’ll never have to worry about your policy lapsing or canceling due to non-payment.
-Some insurance companies even offer discounts for setting up auto pay.
+EFT is one of the safest forms of payment.
+By setting up auto pay, you’ll never have to worry about your policy lapsing or canceling due to non-payment.
+Some insurance companies even offer discounts for using auto pay.

 Apple Pay